PipedreamHQ/pipedream/docs/docs/quickstart/real-world-example/README.md

 Use lodash to get the URL for an image representing the media since this object is not always present; `trigger.event.entities` will be present when media — photos, animated GIFs or videos — are attached to the Tweet.
-The `entities` object should always containt a photo, "even in cases of a video and GIF being attached to Tweet." https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/entities */ const mediaUrl = _.get(steps, 'trigger.event.entities.media[0].media_url_https')
+This object should always containt a photo, "even in cases of a video and GIF being attached to Tweet." https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/entities */ const mediaUrl = _.get(steps, 'trigger.event.entities.media[0].media_url_https')